AngelaS97/MINISTRY-OF-WATER-RESOURCE/README.md

 As an Internet marketing strategy, SEO considers how search engines work, what people search for, the actual search terms or keywords typed into search engines and which search engines are preferred by their targeted audience.
 Optimizing a website may involve editing its content, HTML, and associated coding to both increase its relevance to specific keywords and to remove barriers to the indexing activities of search engines.
 Promoting a site to increase the number of backlinks, or inbound links, is another SEO tactic.<br>

-HERE IS AN EXAMPLE OF SEO DONE ON A GOVERNMENT WEBSITE-<b> MINISTRY OF COAL </b>:-
+HERE IS AN EXAMPLE OF SEO DONE ON A GOVERNMENT WEBSITE-<b> MINISTRY OF WATER RESOURCE </b>:-
 <html>
 <body>
 <table>